kubernetes/enhancements/keps/sig-windows/3746-windows-root-fs-volume-size/README.md

 know that this has succeeded?
 -->

-Allow users to specify the size of root-fs volumes for Windows containers in Pod specs.
+- Allow users to specify the size of root-fs volumes for Windows containers in Pod specs.

 ### Non-Goals

+- Allow users to specify the size of root-fs volumes for Linux containers
+  - The goal for this enhancement is to allow users to specify a larger size for the root-fs volume which is a fixed size.
+Linux containers do not have this limitation and quotas can be used to limit the size if desired.
+  - CRI-API fields for specifying root-fs volume sizes currently exist only on [`WindowsContainerResources`](https://github.com/kubernetes/kubernetes/blob/afbedee92541bdd3d38d0d58b62ee6c704981438/staging/src/k8s.io/cri-api/pkg/apis/runtime/v1/api.proto#L986C9-L997)

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion